José Rodríguez (infielder, born 2001)

-José Augusto Rodríguez (born May 13, 2001) is a Dominican professional baseball infielder in the Philadelphia Phillies organization.
-He has previously played in Major League Baseball (MLB) for the Chicago White Sox.
+José Augusto Rodríguez (born May 13, 2001) is a Dominican professional baseball infielder for the Tecolotes de los Dos Laredos of the Mexican League.
+He has previously played in one Major League Baseball (MLB) game for the Chicago White Sox.

 Career

 Chicago White Sox

 Rodríguez signed with the Chicago White Sox as an international free agent on February 13, 2018.
 He made his professional debut that season with the Dominican Summer League White Sox, hitting .291 with two home runs, 23 RBI, and 16 stolen bases across 60 games.
 Rodríguez spent the 2019 season with the rookie-level Arizona League White Sox, where he slashed .293/.328/.505 with nine home runs, 31 RBI, and seven stolen bases.

 Rodríguez did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He returned in 2021 to play for the Kannapolis Cannon Ballers, Winston-Salem Dash and Birmingham Barons.
 After the season he played in the Arizona Fall League.
 Rodríguez returned to Birmingham in 2022, playing in 104 games and batting .280/.340/.430 with 11 home runs, 68 RBI, and 40 stolen bases.

 On November 15, 2022, the White Sox added Rodríguez to their 40-man roster to protect him from the Rule 5 draft.
 Rodríguez was optioned to Double-A Birmingham to begin the 2023 season.
 In 44 games, he batted .238/.274/.429 with 9 home runs, 25 RBI, and 9 stolen bases.
-On June 19, 2023, Rodríguez was promoted to the major leagues for the first time.
-He made his Major League debut on June 20 as a pinch-runner.
+On June 19, Rodríguez was promoted to the major leagues for the first time.
+He made his major league debut on June 20 as a pinch-runner, scoring a game-winning run in the only MLB game he played that season.
+The White Sox recalled him on September 1, but he did not appear in another game.

-Rodríguez was optioned to the Triple–A Charlotte Knights to begin the 2024 season.
-On April 4, 2024, Rodríguez was designated for assignment by Chicago.
+Rodríguez was optioned to the Triple-A Charlotte Knights to begin the 2024 season.
+On April 4, Rodríguez was designated for assignment by Chicago, opening a roster spot for Mike Clevinger.